SamSherrill/games-comparison/README.md

 [0]     at async C:\Users\Samue\gt\sams-apps\games-comparison\controllers\user-games-api.js:44:7

 - Heroku specific problem: On the free plan we're hitting the max of 3600 questions when we run comparisons for users with extremely large game libraries (800+).
 Specific breaking point currently is amusingmouse & sammysticks compared.
 That doesn't work.
 However, amusingmouse & dabigcheezey comparison will complete successfully. dabigcheezey owns only 30 games, but sammysticks owns 188. amusingmouse owns 846.

+- Are we importing Bootstrap CSS the most ideal way?
+Current we pull in the CDN on index.html in the public folder

 ### 1st Major Refactor Plans: